MATH-1400-WBP81

 - Consider the interval [0, 100],

-- If f is a function defined on [0, 100],
+and let f be a function defined on [0, 100].

-(since you don't know what f is,
+(Since you don't know what function f is,

 - Suppose that